<img src="https://secure.leadforensics.com/176401.png" style="display:none;">

 Understandably, leaving the comforts offered by familiar local markets to venture cross-border is challenging.
 It is therefore important for brands to understand the challenges they may face so they can create a holistic strategy when starting to scale globally.

 1. Currencies.
 Currency is a clear obstacle faced by brands when selling abroad.
 It is frustrating for a consumer to have to compute exchange rates on their own, and this ultimately results in a poor experiences and lost customers.
-For instance, one in four consumers2 will abandon their shopping carts if the price is displayed in a foreign currency.
+For instance, one in four consumers will abandon their shopping carts if the price is displayed in a foreign currency.
 Therefore, brands must have the ability to display the right currencies on their website and automate conversions, so the experience feels local for their shoppers.

 2. Payment Methods.
 Variety is attractive to consumers.
 Offering them multiple payment options translates to an easier sales process, and thus, more sales.
 Brands must know what payment methods are accepted in their target countries or regions, and make sure they can support such methods.
 In addition, they should also ensure that they offer the most well-used and effective payment methods cited by Statista3 as the top five payment methods by transaction volume worldwide: